 The best covered bridges in Connecticut

-Not many wooden covered bridges remain in the state of Connecticut, but the ones that are there exude historical charm.
+There aren’t many remaining wooden covered bridges in CT, but the ones that are there exude historical charm.
 Start with West Cornwall Bridge, 20 miles south of Upper Sheffield Bridge in Massachusetts.
 This bright red 242-foot-long covered bridge was built in 1841 above the Housatonic River and is open to vehicle traffic as it is part of Route 128.

 Drive 15 minutes farther south to check out Bulls Bridge in Gaylordsville.
 The 1842 wooden structure is not as colorful as its two predecessors, but it’s very quaint nonetheless.
 It is 109 feet long and crosses the Housatonic River.
 Bulls Bridge is open to vehicle traffic.

 There are few surviving covered bridges in Rhode Island.
 The most famous of them is Swamp Meadow Covered Bridge.
 Drive two-and-a-half hours and 140 miles across the state of Connecticut from Bulls Bridge, and you’ll reach this replica of a 19th-century structure that looks very much the part.
 The wooden structure was built in 1994 by an all-volunteer crew and it is the only covered bridge on a public road in the state of Rhode Island.

 100,000 bonus points